aham-oudeis/Training/launch_school/JS230-DOM/Notes230/dom.md

 Text nodes have values though and it is simply the textual content  of the node.

-`textContent` : represents the textual content of all the nodes inside the Element.
+`textContent` : represents the textual content of __all the nodes inside the Element__.
 Basically, all the nodeValue of all the element's child nodes are concatanated together.

 ### Key Points
 - All DOM objects are nodes